 2. You are dedicated to make the payment

 If you can’t do those two rules, then do not do a balance transfer because you will end up right back where you started…IN DEBT!

 I once refinanced $24,000 for a truck I owned that was at 5.9% onto a 0% credit card for the life of the balance transfer.
 The only condition was that I had to make two purchases of any amount which had a whopping 24% interest rate on those two purchases.
 The payments I made had to be applied to the balance transfer first than the other charges.

 So, what I ended up doing was that I would go to the local hardware store and I would buy a hex nut for .4!
 What did I care about a 24% interest charge on the purchase of .4?!
 A whole extra penny was my interest charge.

 I did this for a while, probably two years then I could not find the nuts anymore.
 I then switched to a gas pump and I would literally hit the gas handle as fast as possible and hang up the pump.
 Sometimes it ended up being like .02 worth of gas!

 After doing this for 4 years, the whole amount charged with interest came to something like $50!
 I literally saved over $3,500 by doing this type of balance transfer than sticking with my traditional 5.9% auto loan.

 6. Earn Extra Money

-If you are able to get a second job or a side hustle BTW here are 31 great ways to earn extra money you can put this money towards your debt elimination action plan.
+If you are able to get a second job or a side hustle BTW here are 40 [Lucrative] Creative Ways to Make Money you can put this money towards your debt elimination action plan.
 By earning extra money, you can get out of debt even faster should you decide to put that money towards your get out of debt goal.

 I decided to do this with some debt that I had for buying carpet on a credit card for a house I owned once.
 The balance was something ridiculous like $3,500!
 You would think that this carpet was fit for a President or something but it was just your general run of the mill carpet.